MarcelWestp/refactor-and-extend-exercise/refactored-README.md

 ----
   +3

+But -> We can allow the customer to sign up to the newsletter page, which will automatically be sent.

 - As Laura I want to be able to see a picture of the vehicle submitted by the customer so that I can manually reject a vehicle if it has damage.

 I -1